Georg Herold

 Georg Herold (born 1947) is a German artist.
 He works in sculpture, installation, painting, photography, and video art.
 He lives and works in Cologne, Germany.

 Early life and education

 Herold finalized a traineeship as an artist blacksmith and attended the University of Art and Design Halle (Halle, Germany) from 1969 to 1973.
 In 1974, Herold left the German Democratic Republic, went to Munich and attended the Academy of Fine Arts (1974–76).
-Harold left Munich and went to Hamburg where, under the mentoring of Sigmar Polke, he has graduated the University of Fine Arts.
+Herold left Munich and went to Hamburg where, under the mentoring of Sigmar Polke, he has graduated the University of Fine Arts.

 While studying under the guidance of Sigmar Polke (1977-1981) and Franz Erhard Walther at the University of Fine Arts of Hamburg, Herold met Günther Förg, Martin Kippenberger, Albert Oehlen and Werner Büttner.
 They formed a tight knit group of "provocateurs", the "bad boy group" (enfants terribles), known for embracing the punk attitude and rebelling in the anarchic spirit of the late 1970s.